arpitghura/typing-test/README.md

 </tr>
 </table>

-> This repo had been a part of HacktoberFest 2022 and KWoC'22
+## Open-source Event
+1. Diversion 2K23
+2. InnoGeeks Winter of Code'23
+3. Kharagpur Winter of Code'22
+4. HacktoberFest 2022

 Thanks for coming here!
 ### Give a ⭐ if you liked this!